 The inaugural index uncovered several key findings that support the assertion that it's time to replace the traditional office model with something that works in the remote world.
-In addition to thinking of the office as the place where work has to happen, organizations need to reassess and fundamentally change their business practices.
+In addition

 No more 9-to-5

 Office-based norms have long imposed a relatively uniform insistence that work happens primarily 9-to-5.
 Companies have generally chosen to continue following this logic into the remote world.
 However, the index shows that one of the single biggest factors that influences a positive remote experience is the ability to break free of the 9-to-5 and instead work a flexible schedule.